forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-debugging.md

 | [Interactive Debugger](./en/apex/interactive-debugger)  | - One free license in Performance and Unlimited Edition orgs.<br>- Available for purchase in Enterprise Edition orgs.<br>- Not available in Trial and Developer Edition orgs.<br>- Can be used in scratch orgs using the DebugApex feature.
 The scratch orgs must be created on a Dev Hub that has an interactive debugger license. | A powerful debugger that lets you view and pause events in real time.                                                         |
 | [ISV Debugger](./en/apex/isv-debugger)          | Available in subscriber sandbox orgs.                                                                                                                                                                                | Use to debug managed package code directly in customer orgs from your License Management Org (LMO), in real time.              |

-### Debugging Sessions
-You can only have one active debugging session per org, but you can purchase more sessions for your parent org, which will enable additional sessions in your sandbox orgs.
-Each sandbox org can have only one active session.

 ## Additional Resources

 - [Debug Logs](https://help.salesforce.com/s/articleView?id=sf.code_debug_log.htm)